 A perfect place for anybody who likes real and model trains, this museum showcases Russia’s entire locomotive history, which is expansive.
 Visitors can learn about the development of the industry, its technological and social history, and of course, see a lot of trains, which have been extremely influential to Russia’s history and development.

 06 of 06

 There are probably very few kids in this world who don’t like the circus – and the St. Petersburg circus is one of the best, filled with incredible acrobats, trapeze artists, animals, and magicians.
-An average show lasts about 2-2.5 hours, so it’s great to keep your children occupied – believe me, they will be completely mesmerized.
+An average show lasts about 2-2.5 hours, so it’s great to keep your children occupied.
 The circus even houses a museum of circus history for you to peruse before or after the show.
 Children under 5 years of age get into the shows for free.